 The best time to visit Carcassonne is on Bastille day (14 July) when the firework display at the castle is second to none.
 It is very impressive indeed.
 Carcassonne is situated in the Aude department, 1 hour East of Toulouse and 1 hour to the Mediterranean coast.
 There is a local airport and regional trains run in between Narbonne and Toulouse.

-Best places in France to visit # 9 - St Tropez
+9. Best things to do in France - St Tropez

 Glitzy, sexy, chic, relaxed, rich, sunny, beautiful.
 Whatever adjective you use to describe St Tropez, it still does not satisfactorily sum up this top South of France resort.
 Starting with Bridget Bardot and continuing with present day celebrities, St Tropez in the South of France continues to be the summer home of the rich, famous and beautiful.
 St Tropez's beaches are among the best in the world and its harbour only loses out to Monaco for the impressive array of yachts on show.
 The town itself is nothing to write home about, an old fishing village that has been gentrified.
 That is a bit harsh, but it is not as nice as Antibes or Cassis.
 But what it may lack for in character it more than makes up for in ambiance.